Lexy1972/PC210Viewer/README.md

 ![Screenshot](Images/Screenshot_main_window.png)

-It also has a copy to clipboard to capture the current shown image to the clipboard.
+It also has a copy to clipboard function to capture the current shown image to the clipboard.

 The projection option can be found in the settings menu of the PC210: